Simulating frequency splittings and loss in Fabry-P\'erot cavities: Simulations

 \section{Simulations}

-To simulate microcavities we are looking for the resonance frequencies of light, i.e. we need to solve Maxwell equations with boundary conditions.
-These simulations are performed in COMSOL Multiphysics \cite{COMSOLMultiphysics2018COMSOLMultiphysics} using the Eigenfrequency Solver of the Wave Optics Module \cite{COMSOLMultiphysicsCOMSOLModule}.
+To simulate microcavities, the Maxwell equations with boundary conditions have to be solved to find resonance frequencies.
+The simulations are performed in COMSOL Multiphysics \cite{COMSOLMultiphysics2018COMSOLMultiphysics} using the Eigenfrequency Solver of the Wave Optics Module.

-We first define the geometry with a concave top and planar bottom mirror surrounded by a cylindrical box that includes a cylindrical perfectly-matching layer.
-This geometry is then discretized using a tetrahedral mesh.
-We typically choose the one-but-finest mesh, called 'Extra fine', which we then make a little bit finer.
+We first define the geometry with a concave top and planar bottom mirror surrounded by a cylindrical box that includes a cylindrical perfectly-matching layer (PML).
+The PML absorbs the field leaking out of the cavity, but is placed far enough not to influence the geometric loss rate of this field.
+The geometry is then discretized using a tetrahedral mesh, using element sizes from $\lambda/60$ in the longitudinal direction to $\lambda/3$ is the outer regions of the transverse direction.
 These meshes yield equations with 20,000-120,00 domain elements and 200,000-1,200,000 degrees of freedom.
 The computation times needed to obtain all relevant resonance frequencies was 1-10 minutes on an ordinary PC (Intel Core i5-14500 CPU, 4 × 32 GB RAM).
-We have also used the finest mesh, called 'Extremely fine', to verify the quality of some results and conclude that our mesh was fine enough to determine the frequencies shifts $\Delta \tilde{f}$ to $ 10^{-4}$.
-The simulations provide resonance frequencies alongside with the full three-dimensional (polarization-resolved) mode profile.
-By visual inspection of cross sections, the associated mode numbers can reliably be determined.
+We have also used the finest preset mesh size, called 'Extremely fine' (element sizes $\lambda/400$ - $\lambda/4$), to verify the quality of some results and conclude that our mesh was fine enough to determine the frequencies shifts $\Delta \tilde{f}$ to $ 10^{-4}$.
+The simulations provide resonance frequencies alongside with full three-dimensional (polarization-resolved) mode profiles.
+By visual inspection of cross sections, associated mode numbers can reliably be determined.

 Two geometries were explored.
 The first cavity has a spherical mirror, for which the only beyond-paraxial correction is the nonparaxial term, \eqref{eq:nonparcorrection}.
 The second geometry has a Gaussian mirror, for which also the aspheric correction, \eqref{eq:aspcorrection}, becomes relevant.
-These cavities were primarily analyzed for $R_{\rm m} = 150$ cm in the wavelength regime $\lambda \sim 11-12$ cm, such that the cavities were similar to those in \cite{Koks2022ObservationStructure, Zhang2025OpticallyArrays, Post2025OpticalModes}, where typically $10<R_{\rm m}/\lambda <30$.
+These cavities were primarily analyzed for $R_{\rm m} = 150$ cm for wavelengths $\lambda \sim 11-12$ cm, such that they were similar to those in \cite{Koks2022ObservationStructure, Zhang2025OpticallyArrays, Post2025OpticalModes}, where typically $10<R_{\rm m}/\lambda <30$.
 Furthermore $h=6$ cm was chosen for the Gaussian cavity such that $2h/\lambda \sim 1$, close to the experimental conditions in \cite{Post2025OpticalModes}.